rkakadia/cli/Documentation/cli-installation-scenarios.md

 This install covers the following main scenario:

 * Local installation on a dev machine
-* Acquiring tools on a CI build
+* Acquiring tools on a CI build server

 The features the script needs to support/have are: